pjvds/born2code.net/_drafts/move-local-master-commits-to-feature-branch.md

 Since a branch in git is just a pointer this is can easily be done.

-Let's first create the new feature branch and call it `feature-x`:
+Let's first create the new feature branch and call it `feature-x`.

     git branch feature-x

+This creates a new branch `feature-x` that points to the same commit as the current branch, `master`.
+So both `master` and `feature-x` point to the last commit `E`.

+                         feature-x
                           master
                             ↓
     commits     A--B--C--D--E
                 ↑
           origin/master

-Now reset the branch of `master` to commit `A` which is 4 positions from `HEAD`:
+Now reset the current branch `master` to commit `A` which is 4 positions from `HEAD`:

     git reset --hard HEAD~4

+Or;

+  git reset --hard origin/master

+This moves the local `master` branch to point to commit `A`.

               master    feature-x
                 ↓           ↓